vibha-patil21/Study-Of-Disease-Spread-in-BITS-Goa/README.md

 ID.csv: List of Students, their hostel, batch and branches.

 merged_timetable.csv: Acts as a master timetable.
 It contains 4 columns: unique_ID, day, hour and location.
-Used to store details of all lectures according to the day of the week, hour of the day and location of the lecture.
+It is used to store details of all lectures according to the day of the week, hour of the day and location of the lecture.
 Each <day, hour, location> triplet has a unique ID, which is used to reference the triplet.

 Student.csv: It contains 2 columns, student_id and unique_id.
 This CSV contains unique_ids of all lectures for each student in the simulation.